getvariant/variant-java-servlet-adapter/README.md

 2. [Simple Logging Facade for Java (1.7+)](https://www.slf4j.org/) library.
 2. [Typesafe Config (1.2+)](https://github.com/typesafehub/config) library.

-Download these dependent libraries and add them to your host application classpath.
+Download these dependent libraries and add them to your host application classpath as well, if you don't already have them.

 ## 3. Adding Servlet Adapter to Host Application's Maven Build